DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-04-15-managing-users.md

   - PN008
 ---

-This work closely follows [user management patterns](/manage-teacher-training-applications/adding-users) from the Apply service.
-There is an assumption that Publish and Apply have common users.
-Maintaining consistent UI supports the intention to provide a consistent experience across Find and Apply.
+This work closely follows [user management patterns](/manage-teacher-training-applications/adding-users) from the Apply for teacher training (Apply) service.
+There is an assumption that Publish teacher training courses (Publish) and Apply have common users.
+Maintaining consistent user interface (UI) supports the intention to provide a consistent experience across Find and Apply.

 ## User needs